 Egg rolls are one of the most popular dishes in Chinese cuisine.
 You can serve this delicious dish as an appetizer/starter, a snack or even a main dish.
 You might need to prepare many of them for a party or family gathering, and you will need to freeze either or both cooked and uncooked eggs rolls.
 But you might be wondering, what is the best way to freeze egg rolls?

 Freezing both uncooked and cooked egg rolls is pretty easy but in the case of the latter, once cooked, you’ll need to give them at least 1 to 2 hours to cool down before freezing.

-Generally you can just take frozen egg rolls out of the freezer and drop them into a deep fryer straight away.
+Generally, you can just take frozen egg rolls out of the freezer and drop them into a deep fryer straight away.
 But remember to use a medium-to-low heat to fry them first then turn the heat high for a couple of minutes until the egg rolls have turned a nice golden color with a crispy texture on the outside.

 For the Uncooked Egg Rolls